nextdoc/ai-tools/README.md

 Why use this instead of other options?

-- If you prefer a test driven workflow
+- if you prefer a test driven workflow
-- All changes are written to source before being sent to the REPL
+- all changes are written to source before being sent to the REPL
-- Fresh nREPL connection for every test run ensures clean state
+- fresh nREPL connection for every test run ensures clean state
 - can be used with AI agents that are cheaper e.g. Aider
+- agent flexibility allows use of any coding model

 ## Installation